How to Install Sysdig on Debian 12/11/10

 Creating Custom Sysdig Views

-Sysdig allows you to create custom views, enabling you to focus on specific metrics and data points that are relevant to your needs.
+Sysdig allows you to create custom views, focusing on specific metrics and data points relevant to your needs.
 Here’s an example of creating a custom Sysdig view:

 Custom View for CPU Usage